-An outbreak of disease or similar public health threat, such as the COVID-19 pandemic, could have, and in the case of the COVID-19 pandemic has had and is expected to continue to have, an adverse impact on our business, financial condition and operating results, including in the form of lowered net sales and the delay of inventory production and fulfillment in impacted regions.
-Fear of contracting COVID-19, individuals contracting COVID-19 and the actions taken, and that may be taken, by governmental authorities, our third-party logistics providers, our landlords, our competitors or by us relating to the COVID-19 pandemic may:
+An outbreak of disease or similar public health threat, such as the COVID-19 pandemic, could have, and in the case of the COVID-19 pandemic has had, an adverse impact on our business, financial condition and operating results, including in the form of lowered net sales and the delay of inventory production and fulfillment in impacted regions.
+Fear of contracting diseases, individuals contracting diseases and the actions taken, and that may be taken, by governmental authorities, our third-party logistics providers, our landlords, our competitors or by us relating to diseases, analogous to the COVID-19 pandemic may:

-- 1 cause disruptions in the supply chain, including the ability to produce and deliver product as expected; - result in canceled orders, non-payment for orders received and/or delayed payment for orders received; - restrict the operation of our retail store operations and our ability to meet consumer demand at our stores; - 2 cause inflation and currency rate fluctuations; - Tresult in a misalignment between demand and supply; - Tresult in labor shortages, including as a result of any vaccine mandate or our return to work policies;

-- 1 increase reliance by consumers on e-commerce platforms; - (1) impair the financial health of certain of our customers; - impact previous business assumptions; - 1 increase the reliance of our employees on digital solutions; - restrict global business and travel; - impair our ability to ship product through our owned or affiliated distribution centers, including as a result of capacity reductions, shift changes, labor shortages, higher than normal absenteeism and/or the complete shutdowns of facilities for deep cleaning procedures; - 2 cause rapid changes to employment and tax law; - impair our key personnel; - Tesult in incremental costs from the adoption of preventative measures, including providing facial coverings and hand sanitizer, rearranging operations to follow social distancing protocols, conducting temperature checks and undertaking regular and thorough disinfecting of surfaces, and providing testing; and/or - 2 cause any number of other disruptions to our business, the risks of which may be otherwise identified herein.
+- cause disruptions in the supply chain, including the ability to produce and deliver product as expected; - result in canceled orders, non-payment for orders received and/or delayed payment for orders received; - restrict the operation of our retail store operations and our ability to meet consumer demand at our stores; - cause inflation and currency rate fluctuations; - result in a misalignment between demand and supply; - result in labor shortages, including as a result of any vaccine mandate or our return to work policies; - increase reliance by consumers on e-commerce platforms; - impair the financial health of certain of our customers; - impact previous business assumptions; - increase the reliance of our employees on digital solutions; - restrict global business and travel; - impair our ability to ship product through our owned or affiliated distribution centers, including as a result of capacity reductions, shift changes, labor shortages, higher than normal absenteeism and/or the complete shutdowns of facilities for deep cleaning procedures; - cause rapid changes to employment and tax law; - impair our key personnel; - result in incremental costs from the adoption of preventative measures, including providing facial coverings and hand sanitizer, rearranging operations to follow social distancing protocols, conducting temperature checks and undertaking regular and thorough disinfecting of surfaces, and providing testing; and/or - cause any number of other disruptions to our business, the risks of which may be otherwise identified herein.